Self-harm or self-injury means hurting yourself on purpose.

 Our trained mental health professionals at HBH can help you break the cycle of harming yourself to cope with difficult emotions and situations.
 You will find ongoing support that involves identifying your motivations for self-harm, and replacing maladaptive behaviors with habits that bring you fulfillment and satisfaction.

-To schedule an appointment with one of our clinicians in our offices in Amherst, Franklin, West Springfield, Wilbraham, or online, please contact us today at (413) 343-4357 or request an appointment online.
+To start working with one of our clinicians online or in our offices in Amherst, Franklin, West Springfield, Natick, Wilbraham, please contact us today at (413) 343-4357 or request an appointment online.